pretix/pretix/doc/user/events/guides/mixed_taxation.rst

 Once a customer tries to buy the € 450 conference ticket, a sub-product will be added and the price will automatically be split into the two components, leading to a correct computation of taxes.

-You can find more use cases in these specialized guides: